Michael Rogers (publisher): History and education

-Rogers was born to a Jewish family, raised in suburban New York City in Rockland County, NY, and attended public schools.
+Rogers was born to a Jewish family, in Rockland County, NY (suburban to New York City), and attended public schools.
 Rogers attended Ramapo Senior High School in Spring Valley, NY.
-He attended Adelphi University (1982) and the University of Buffalo (also known as the State University of New York at Buffalo) (1983-1986), where he majored in political science.
+He attended Adelphi University (1982) and the University of Buffalo (also known as the State University of New York at Buffalo) (1983–1986), where he majored in political science.

-In 2022, Rogers was named to the Out 100, Out Magazine's compilation of the year's most impactful and influential LGBTQ+ people.
+In both 2008 and 2022, Rogers was named to the Out 100, Out Magazine's compilation of the year's most impactful and influential LGBTQ+ people.

+Fundraising

+Rogers first fundraising job was Development Associate of WNED-TV.
+He was Development Coordinator for the Hetrick-Martin Institute and Harvey Milk High School and Director of Development at the National Gay and Lesbian Task Force (now the National LGBTQ Task Force).
+Rogers was Director of Marketing and Development of GALA Choruses and was Director of Donor Programs at the Funding Exchange.
+At Greenpeace USA, Rogers was Major Gifts Manager.

 Activism

-After moving to New York City In 1989, Rogers joined the AIDS Coalition to Unleash Power (ACT UP!).
-He, along with fellow Hetrick-Martin employee Ann Northrop, was arrested for participating in ACT UP's "Stop the Church" demonstration at St. Patrick's Cathedral in 1989.
+After moving to New York City in 1989, Rogers joined the AIDS Coalition to Unleash Power (ACT UP!).
+He, along with fellow Hetrick-Martin Institute employee Ann Northrop, was arrested for participating in ACT UP's "Stop the Church" demonstration at St. Patrick's Cathedral in 1989.

-In 2002, Rogers founded Stop The Box, his first internet activism effort.
+In 2002 Rogers founded Stop The Box, his first internet activism effort.
 "The 'Box'," referred to a 20 ft. wide, 10 ft. height and 8 ft depth unattended structure that housed a prototype automatic convenience store.
 The Box was owned by TikTok Easy Shop company.
 Rogers created a website and organized resistance among residents living near the store.
 He coordinated protests and education campaigns against it.
 Rogers also discovered that the internet domain registration and the company were wholly owned by the McDonald's Corporation.
 Rogers had a letter published in The New York Times relating to the machine.
 The machine was removed within months of its installation.

-In 2008, citizens of California approved Proposition 8, a voter initiative to repeal the state's marriage equality law.
+In 2008 citizens of California approved Proposition 8, a voter initiative to repeal the state's marriage equality law.
 Under the law before the passage of Proposition 8, same sex couples were allowed to marry in the state.
 Because the initiative passed, marriage equality for gay and lesbian couples in the state was repealed.
-Following the election, Rogers learned that a Subway Franchisee in Merced, California had donated $2,500 to the Yes on 8 campaign.
+Following the election, Rogers learned that a Subway franchisee in Merced, California had donated $2,500 to the Yes on 8 campaign.
 Under threat of a boycott, Rogers made the following demands of Subway: